-Despite having no formal education, Robert demonstrated a keen sense of business, and soon landed a position in the western trade hub of St. Louis, Missouri.
-There, he was advised to lead an outdoor life because he had tuberculosis.
+Despite having no formal education, Robert demonstrated a keen sense of business and soon landed a position in the western trade hub of St. Louis, Missouri.
+He was advised to lead an outdoor life there because he had tuberculosis.
 In November 1825, and joined Jedediah Smith on an expedition to the Rocky Mountains backed by William H. Ashley and his Rocky Mountain Fur Company.
 Also in the group were experienced explorers and traders Hiram Scott, James Beckwourth, Moses Harris, Louis Vasquez, David Jackson, and William Sublette.

-Both men realized the fur trade was dying, and from 1835 onwards, the two focused upon dry goods and river trading.
-In September 1836 they purchased a brick building at 7 Main Street in St. Louis, Missouri and diversified their investments into banking, real estate, and other companies.
-Robert married Virginia Kyle in February 1841 and the two would eventually have 13 children.
-Of their many children, only three would survive their parents as diseases like cholera, diphtheria, and measles struck again and again.
+Both men realized that the fur trade was dying, and from 1835 onwards, the two focused on dry goods and river trading.
+In September 1836, they purchased a brick building at 7 Main Street in St. Louis, Missouri, and diversified their investments into banking, real estate, and other companies.
+Robert married Virginia Kyle in February 1841, and the two would eventually have 13 children.
+Of their many children, only three would survive their parents as diseases like cholera, diphtheria, and measles struck repeatedly.

-He continued to diversify his business interests over the years and prospered until his death in St. Louis, Missouri on October 16, 1879.
+He continued diversifying his business interests over the years and prospered until he died in St. Louis, Missouri, on October 16, 1879.
 His wife, Virginia, died in 1882.
 Both are buried with their children at Bellefontaine Cemetery in St. Louis, Missouri.
 They left their house to their sons Hugh, Hazlett, and James.
-The three lived off their parent’s fortune for their entire lives, and none married.
+The three lived off their parents’ fortune for their entire lives, and none married.
 The home is now preserved as the Campbell House Museum, complete with the original furnishings and decorations, located at 1508 Locust Street in St. Louis.